BlackBrad/assignment/README.md

 # How to run the test

 I used the pytest testing framework to write the test.
-As such running the test is as simple as passing the file into pytest in a terminal.
+As such, running the test is as simple as passing the file into pytest.

 `pytest test.py`